-To assist you as you quickly move from the classroom or laboratory setting to online teaching, we are offering the Vernier Experiment and Sample Data Library—a collection of over 250 experiments with sample data covering many subjects that you can distribute to your students at home.
+To assist you as you move from the classroom or laboratory setting to online teaching, we are offering the Vernier Experiment and Sample Data Library—a free collection of over 300 experiments with sample data covering many subjects that you can distribute to your students at home.

 Students will use the experiment data we’ve collected to perform their own analysis.